uclamii/equiboots_docs/docs/_sources/point_estimate_metrics.rst.txt

 Supported Metrics
 -------------------

-For classification tasks (binary, multi-class, and multi-label), the following metrics are supported:
+For classification tasks, the following metrics are supported:

 - Accuracy, Precision, Recall, F1-score